whenchyiv/nand2tetris-part1/readme.md

 # The Elements of Computing Systems Part 1: Hardware

-A virtual von Nuemann machine from scratch.
+A virtual computer from scratch.
 Completed while sleep deprived on paternity leave.

 Requires the [simulator software suite](https://www.nand2tetris.org/software).